stanlygomes/ComplianceBot/Vijay/data/compliance/time-off-and-attendance-policy.md

 ## Policy Coverage

-This Time Off and Attendance Policy applies to all employees of [Company Name], regardless of their geographical location.
+This Time Off and Attendance Policy applies to all employees of Wolfgang, regardless of their geographical location.
 All employees are expected to adhere to the guidelines outlined in this policy.

 ## Policy Overview

-[Company Name] recognizes the importance of maintaining a healthy work-life balance for its employees.
+Wolfgang recognizes the importance of maintaining a healthy work-life balance for its employees.
 To support this, the company has established this Time Off and Attendance Policy to provide clear guidelines on leave entitlements, attendance expectations, and procedures for requesting time off.
 This policy aims to ensure a fair and consistent approach to managing time off and attendance across the organization.

 ## Policy Statement